William Murray (died 1562)

 William Murray of Tullibardine (1510–1562) was a Scottish landowner.

+Family background

 He was a son of William Murray and Margaret Stewart.
 His mother was a daughter of John Stewart, 1st Earl of Atholl, and Eleanor Sinclair.
 His father rebuilt Tullibardine Chapel and sent hart horns from Tullibardine to Edinburgh for the costumes of "wild men" at the tournament of the Wild Knight and the Black Lady.
 He was killed at the battle of Flodden in 1513.